Canada–Poland relations

-Canada–Poland relations are foreign relations between Canada and Poland.
-Both countries are full members of the Organisation for Economic Co-operation and Development, NATO and the World Trade Organization.
+Canada and Poland first established diplomatic relations in 1919.
+Both countries are full members of the Organisation for Economic Co-operation and Development, NATO, the Organization for Security and Co-operation in Europe and the World Trade Organization.

 History

 Early history

 The first Polish migrants to Canada arrived soon after the First Partition of Poland in the late 1700s.
 From the 1800s to the end of communism in Poland; Canada received large waves of migration from Poland.
 The first Pole known to arrive in Canada was the fur trader Dominik Barcz, who arrived in Montreal from Gdańsk in 1752.
 The railroad engineer Sir Casimir Gzowski played a prominent role in 19th century Canada by building several railroads, most notably the first railroad that linked Ontario to Quebec, for which he was knighted by Queen Victoria.

 In 1858, the first large settlement of Poles in Canada was the founding of the settlement of Wilno in is now eastern Ontario by a group of farmers from Kashubia, then located in the Prussian Partition of Poland.
 In 1862, another group of Poles settled in Berlin, Canada West (modern Kitchener, Ontario).
 In the early 20th century, a significant number of Polish farmers from the Austrian Partition of Poland (Galicia) settled in the Prairie provinces of Alberta, Saskatchewan, and Manitoba.
 The overwhelming majority of Polish immigrants to Canada in their letters to friends and families described Canada in very positive terms to such an extent that the term "Canada" entered the Polish language as a slang term for any place of boundless prosperity and plenty.
 Galicia was one of the most poorest and backward regions of Europe that was disparagingly called halbasien ("half-Asia") by Austrian officials because its people lived at an "Asiatic" level of poverty.
 The living conditions in Galicia were made worse by overpopulation and the Panic of 1893, which threw world's economy into a depression, only aggravated matters.
 The stories about free fertile land on the Prairies of Canada encouraged Galician peasants to dream of Canada as a place to escape to.
 However, the Polish szlachta (nobility) and ziemianie (gentry) who controlled political and economic power in Galicia saw mass emigration to Canada as such a threat to their economic power that their representatives in the Austrian Reichsrat in 1895 proposed a law that would ban any publication that promoted emigration.

-A fictional Canadian character who made major impact in Poland was Anne of Green Gables or Ania z Zielonego Wzgorza as she is known in Poland.
+A Canadian novel that made major impact in Poland was Anne of Green Gables.
 In 1912, Anne of Green Gables was first translated into Polish and published in a pirate edition in Warsaw with the book being credited to "Anne Montgomery" (the author was Lucy Maud Montgomery).
 The book was an immediate success in Poland and went through several editions.
 In 1932, Anne of Green Gables was voted in a poll the fourth most popular book in Poland.